lateralblast/guige/README.md

 - LVM based install to the first non USB drive available using the first network device with link (EXT4 root filesystem)
 - LVM based install to the first non USB drive available using the first network device with link (XFS root filesystem)
 - LVM based install to the first non USB drive available using the first network device with link (BTRFS root filesystem)

+A custom cloud-init user-data file can be used by using the --userdata switch with the location of the file.
+This will copy the file into the image, create a boot menu entry called custom, and set that to default.

 This can be customised as per examples section to use a custom drive, network device, and many other options (e.g. username and password)